interest-protocol/memez-swap/README.md

 ### Fees

 Swap fees play a crucial role in Memez Swap.
 Fees are configurable per pool by the protocol admin.
-The pool applies a dynamic to trades based on the on-chain volume.
+The pool applies a dynamic swap fee to trades based on the on-chain volume.
 This allows to maximize profitability and trading.
 Periods of high volume incur higher trading fees while low volume periods do not.

 #### Liquidity Fee